 The Issuing Bank and the Acquiring Bank

-Visa® and MasterCard® guarantee that you can apply for a chargeback at any time within 120 days from the date of the transaction.
-Under certain conditions, that period can be extended to up to 540 days, and the law in some jurisdictions provides you with even more.
-In Britain, for example, you have up to six years to challenge any credit card transaction of up to £30,000.
+Visa® and Mastercard® guarantee that you can apply for a chargeback at any time within 120 days from the date of the transaction.
+Under certain conditions, that period can be extended to up to 540 days, and the law in some jurisdictions provides you with even more time.

 Once your bank agrees with your request for a chargeback, it will initiate a dispute with the acquiring bank that accepted your payment on behalf of the merchant, which then alerts the payment service provider (PSP), which, in turn, informs the merchant directly.
 In many cases, the sum you challenge may at this time re-appear in your account as a temporary credit.
 At this point, however, the merchant has 45 calendar days to prepare and file a response to refute your reasons for demanding a chargeback.
 If he does not respond within that period of time, your chargeback is automatically approved and your money is now fully and officially yours once again.